Sustainable living = Rethinking pest control

 eco-friendly

-• Environmental protection: Traditional pest control methods can be detrimental to the environment, with chemicals potentially contaminating water sources, penetrating soil and polluting the air we breathe.
-Eco-friendly pest control methods drastically reduce these risks.
-By employing strategies that do not rely on synthetic toxins, sustainable practices help preserve local ecosystems and maintain biodiversity.
-This approach not only supports the health of our planet but also protects the intricate balances within local wildlife populations.
-For further reading on the effects of pesticides on wildlife, the University of Arizona Extension's publication offers detailed insights into these impacts.
+Traditional pest control methods can harm the environment, with chemicals contaminating water sources, penetrating soil and polluting the air we breathe.
+Eco-friendly alternatives drastically reduce these risks.
+By avoiding synthetic toxins, sustainable practices help preserve ecosystems and protect biodiversity.
+This approach supports a healthier planet and safeguards the delicate balance of local wildlife populations.

 Key components of sustainable pest control